EFRAG research project on better information on intangible assets

 On 4 December 2018 EFRAG called for an academic literature review of existing conceptual and emprical academic studies related to the reporting of intangible assets by eneities, the existing gaps and ideas on how to improve this area of reporting.

-EFRAG received 14 applications for the literature review and is currently considering the applications.
+EFRAG received 14 applications for the literature review and chose one of the teams.

 14/01/2019 - Extended application deadline for the academic literature review on intangible assets